 Various stages exist within each individual’s customer journey, and it is the marketer’s responsibility to build trust with these individuals and guide them along their journey.

 This relationship-building process is known as email nurturing.
-Marketers use sequences of emails, called lead nurture campaigns, to serve this very purpose.
+Marketers use email automation to create these lead-nurture campaigns, to serve this very purpose.

 |Want to jump ahead? |